Kwadwo28/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-7-create_global_variable creates a new global variable 8-true_knowledge prints the result of adding 128 to the variable stored in TRUEKNOWLEDGE 9-divide_and_rule prints the results of POWER divided by DIVIDE
+7-create_global_variable creates a new global variable 8-true_knowledge prints the result of adding 128 to the variable stored in TRUEKNOWLEDGE 9-divide_and_rule prints the results of POWER divided by DIVIDE 10-love_exponent_breath prints the result of BREATH to the power LOVE